Gravity Analysis for Location Assessment

 How can the gravity analysis be implemented concretely?

 As a rule, we perform the gravity analysis for you in consulting projects.
-However, it is also possible to do this yourself in QGIS or WebGIS.
+However, it is also possible to do this kind of location assessment yourself in QGIS or WebGIS.
 If this is what you prefer, we would be happy to provide consultation and support you with your own implementation.